 Personal information is defined as data or other information about a living person who may be identified from it or combined with other data or information held.
-Some "special category personal data" (formerly known as "sensitive personal data") are defined as information regarding an individual's racial or ethnic origin; political opinion; religious or other beliefs; trade union membership; physical or mental health or condition; sexual life; or criminal proceedings or convictions, as well as their genetic or biometric information.
+"Special category personal data" (formerly known as "sensitive personal data") is defined as information regarding an individual's racial or ethnic origin; political opinion; religious or other beliefs; trade union membership; physical or mental health or condition; sexual life; or criminal proceedings or convictions, as well as genetic or biometric information.